cauabernardino/astar_pathfinding/README.md

     - Press `space` to start the algorithm;
     - Pressing `c` resets it all.

+3. The quantity of nodes can be changed applying other values to the `ROWS` constant in `main.py` file.
+The standard is set to `40`.

 ## ⚙️ Setup
 First, clone this repo with: